Westminster Schola Cantorum

 Westminster Schola Cantorum is one of three curricular choirs at Westminster Choir College.
 Composed of all students in their second year of study at the college, this ensemble forms a vital link between the technique and artistry gained by students in their first-year experience at the college in the Westminster Chapel Choir and Westminster Symphonic Choir, which performs with many of the world’s finest orchestras and is a cornerstone of the Westminster experience.
 The second year of ensemble performance study focuses on refinement of ensemble skills combined with choral literature appropriate to both the musical growth and artistic understanding of the singers in the ensemble.

 In past seasons, the choir has performed major works in the choral repertoire: Britten’s St. Nicolas, Duruflé’s Requiem, Poulenc’s Gloria, Lauridsen’s Lux Aeterna, Stravinsky’s Symphony of Psalms and Rachmanioff’s The Bells.
-In addition to its fall concert and spring tour to Pennsylvania and North Carolina, the choir is one of the Westminster ensembles featured in the college’s popular Evening of Readings and Carols, which will be presented in December.
+This season, the choir adds Fauré’s Requiem to its list of major works.

 Sunday, March 17, 6 p.m.

 Please check back for details.

 Grammy-nominated conductor James Jordan is recognized and praised throughout the musical world as one of America’s pre-eminent conductors, recording artists, writers, music psychologists and innovators in choral music.
 He was described as a “visionary” by Choral Journal, which cited his book Evoking Sound as a “must read.”
 His more than 40 books explore both the philosophical and spiritual basis of musicianship, as well as aspects of choral rehearsal teaching and learning, and they are considered to be essential references in the conducting profession.